PFA03027/constrained_any/README.md

 1. swap the value with src.
 2. reset the value. if the value is not empty, it destructs the value. then, the status becomes to have no value, this means has_value() == false.
 3. if the value is empty, it returns false. otherwise, it returns true.
-4. construct the value of type T that satisfies Constrain\<T\>::value == true with Args... args directly. and then, the status becomes to have value. if *this has value, it destructs the value, and then constructs the new value.
+4. construct the value of type T that satisfies Constrain\<T\>::value == true with Args... args directly. and then, the status becomes to have value.<br> If *this has value, it destructs the value, and then constructs the new value.
 5. return the type info of the value. if the value is empty, it returns typeid(void).
 6. return the pointer of the special_operation_if. if the value is empty, it returns nullptr.
 7. return the pointer of the const special_operation_if. if the value is empty, it returns nullptr.